25 April, 2022

 - Choose a Business Type

 Every business in the UK requires a legal structure, no matter the size of the business or where you actually reside.
 Even start-ups need a legal structure.

 - Sole Trader: This is a self-employed person who is the only owner of their business.
 It's a simple, common business structure.

 - Limited Company: This business structure has its own legal identity, which is held separate from its directors and shareholders.
 It can still be run by one person, who acts as a director and shareholder.

 - Partnership: This business consists of two or more people sharing responsibility for the company.
 This means they share bills, losses, and profits.
 Each partner pays tax on their own share of the profits.
 Keep in mind: a partner doesn't have to be a living person.
 Since a limited company has its own legal entity, it can act as a partner.
-For tax implications and other notes on UK non-resident partnerships, check out this guide.

 Out of the options above, registering as a sole trader is the most common arrangement.
 Partnerships are the least common, as they are more complicated; they only make up 7% of all UK businesses.

 After you choose your legal structure, it's time to register it with Companies House and/or HMRC for taxation.
 Remember, depending on your circumstances; it may not be necessary to register with Companies House; it's important to speak with an advisor to learn about your tax liability.

 When you register a business in the UK as a foreigner, you won't have to do any extra steps; the process is the same as with UK nationals.
 Here's what you'll need to submit: